sajjadGG/book-python/stdlib/database/sqlite.rst

 SQLite does not have a storage class set aside for storing dates and/or times.
 Instead, the built-in Date And Time Functions of SQLite are capable of storing dates and times as TEXT, REAL, or INTEGER values:

 * ``TEXT`` as ISO8601 strings ("YYYY-MM-DD HH:MM:SS.SSS").
-* ``REAL`` as Julian day numbers, the number of days since noon in Greenwich on November 24, 4714 B.C. according to the proleptic Gregorian calendar.
+* ``REAL`` as Julian day numbers, the number of days since noon in Greenwich on November 24, 4714 B.C. according to the Gregorian calendar.
 * ``INTEGER`` as Unix Time, the number of seconds since 1970-01-01 00:00:00 UTC.

 Applications can chose to store dates and times in any of these formats and freely convert between formats using the built-in date and time functions.